 What Makes for Successful Co-Parenting After Divorce?

-The following principles are offered in the spirit that parents have the strengths, capacities and abilities to help children through the difficult transitions attendant to divorce, and will be able do the best for their children with concrete, practical support.
-It is the responsibility of service providers and support networks to support parents in their quest to address their children’s needs during and after divorce.
-What we expect of others, they endeavor to provide: if we expect divorcing parents to be responsible and act in their children’s best interests, and provide the supports to enable them to do so, they will act accordingly; if we expect them to fail, they will fail.
+The following principles are offered in the spirit that parents have the strengths, capacities, and abilities to help children through the difficult transitions attendant to divorce, and will be able to do the best for their children with concrete, practical support.
+It is the responsibility of service providers and support networks to help parents in their quest to address their children’s needs during and after divorce.
+What we expect of others, they endeavor to provide: If we expect divorcing parents to be responsible and act in their children’s best interests, and provide the supports to enable them to do so, they will act accordingly; if we expect them to fail, they will fail.

 Although there is no “typical divorce” and no “magic formula” for ensuring positive child and family outcomes, and every child and family are unique, there are some general principles for successful co-parenting that apply to most, if not all, divorcing families:

 1. Be there for your children, both physically and emotionally.
 Quantity of time matters; quality relationships are not possible without sufficient routine time to develop and sustain those relationships.
 But although quantity of parental time is necessary for successful child outcomes, it is not sufficient: Children also need their parents to be emotionally present, engaged and attuned, taking an interest in all aspects of their lives and actively involved in their day-to-day routines.

 2. Talk with your children about the divorce.
 Above all, children need to know that they will not be abandoned, physically or emotionally, by either of their parents.
 Reassure them by first of all creating a safe environment for the discussion, and a safe way to express their feelings of shock and confusion, self-blame, fear, grief, anger, or guilt.
 Recognize that divorce is a long-term process for children, not a one-time event, and be prepared to have several such talks.
 If possible, talk with your children together as parents, reassuring them that you will cooperate in the future.